Chapter 3: Implementation of OOP Concepts in C++ Class 12 Computer Science NCERT Solutions

 void CITY::View() {

-cout << CCode << \" \" << CName << \" \" << Pop << \" \" << KM << \" \" << Density << endl; if (Density > 10000)
+cout << CCode << " " << CName << " " << Pop << " " << KM << " " << Density << endl;

-cout << \"Highly Populated City\" << endl;
+cout << "Highly Populated City" << endl;

 }

-Write the definition of a class METROPOLIS in C++ with following description: [Delhi, 2016]
+Question 3: Write the definition of a class METROPOLIS in C++ with following description: [Delhi, 2016]

 class METROPOLIS {